-The Council's Carbon Management Plan (CMP) update 2018 provides details of what we aim to achieve over two years.
+The Council's Carbon Management Plan (CMP) update 2018 provides details of what we aimed to achieve for carbon reduction.
 The Council's first CMP was published in 2008, with updates published in 2012, 2014 and 2016.
-The CMP will be refreshed and published alongside the renewal of the sustainable development and climate change strategy.
-(Carbon Management Plan 2018)
+The CMP has been refreshed and no longer published as a standalone document, instead incorporated into the new sustainable development and climate change strategy 2022-2027.